 Which Sets are Rotating in 2019?

 So, that ultimately brings us to which sets are going to be rotating in the new year.
-First, let's take a look at which sets are currently available in the Year of the Raven.
+Let's take a look at how each year breaks down, and then discuss which expansion are rotating out in 2019.

 Year of the Raven Sets